 - Students must achieve a minimum passing grade of 78% "C+" in all nursing courses and a satisfactory grade in clinical to pass and progress in the nursing program.
-St. Joseph's College of Nursing reserves the right to not round grades. - o Failure to complete clinical objectives will result in failure of the course. - Students are required to comply with the Clinical Attendance Policy. - The student must successfully repeat both theory and clinical components of a failed nursing course. - A first failure in any nursing course will be eligible to request for reinstatement.
+St. Joseph's College of Nursing reserves the right to not round grades. - o Failure to complete clinical objectives will result in failure of the course. - o Students are required to comply with the Clinical Attendance Policy. - The student must successfully repeat both theory and clinical components of a failed nursing course. - A first failure by a student in any nursing course will be eligible to request for reinstatement.
 Refer to the Academic Probation Policy. - A second failure in any nursing course will result in academic dismissal.
-Refer to the Readmission Policy.

-- The student forfeits the opportunity for reinstatement and/or readmission to the program if dismissed due to failing to provide safe care, academic dishonesty, failing the same course twice and/or failing a course after they have been reinstated and/or readmitted. - All obligations, financial or otherwise, must be cleared for students to receive official transcript grades, be promoted, or graduate.
+Refer to the Readmission Policy. - The student forfeits the opportunity for returning on academic probation and/or readmission to the program if dismissed due to failing to provide safe care, academic dishonesty, failing the same course twice and/or failing a course after they have been on academic probation and/or readmitted.